csmahi/customer-shopping-behavior-analysis/README.md

        COUNT(*) AS number_of_customers
 FROM customer_type
 GROUP BY customer_segment;
-2. Top Products per Category (Window Function)
+2. Top Products per Category

-Identifies top-performing products within each category.

 WITH item_counts AS (
     SELECT category,
            item_purchased,